Leanne Battersby: 2004–present

 Upon their return, they move back to their flat but Peter is depressed about his injuries and hates being treated like an invalid.
 Leanne finds herself under great stress, having to look after both Simon and Peter and run the bookies with Nick, who continues to pressure her to leave Peter.
 Leanne later suspects that Peter and Carla had been having an affair but they were, in fact, supporting each other as alcoholics.
 Leanne and Peter argue and Peter refuses to forgive Leanne because she did not trust him.
 Leanne plans to leave Weatherfield for London but Peter stops her at the station.
 After a weekend spent talking through their problems, the couple agrees to give their marriage another try and head off, with Simon, on the honeymoon Peter had booked.
 The new landlady at The Rovers, Stella Price (Michelle Collins), is revealed to be Leanne's biological mother but Leanne rejects her.
 Leanne is overjoyed to find that she is pregnant but although Peter seems happy, he admits to Ken that he is not sure they are ready.
 Peter and Leanne celebrate in the Rovers and Carla overhears Deirdre and Ken congratulating them and forces Peter to confirm that Leanne is pregnant.
 Leanne is furious when she realises Carla knows about her pregnancy, especially when Carla drops hints to Simon about it.
 She confronts Peter and they argue about it, which ends with Leanne hurling vicious insults at Peter about his alcoholism and him storming out of the flat.
 Feeling guilty, Leanne runs after him but trips and falls down the stairs, where she is later found by Stella.
 Leanne miscarries and reconciles with Stella.
-Dr Carter (Oliver Mellor) tells her she is unlikely to get pregnant again without IVF treatment and while she is discussing this, Peter begins an affair with Carla.
+Doctor Matt Carter (Oliver Mellor) tells her she is unlikely to get pregnant again without IVF treatment and while she is discussing this, Peter begins an affair with Carla.
 When Leanne learns of this, she leaves Weatherfield, despite Stella begging her to stay.
 She stays with her sister in Liverpool, but when she returns, Leanne decides to go for custody of Simon after she believes that Peter and Carla cannot take care of him.
 Simon ends up in hospital after drinking a bottle of wine, and Peter hands Simon over to Leanne.

 Leanne later reconciles with Nick, and she and Simon move in with him after Peter and Carla leave Weatherfield.
 Leanne receives her decree absolute, but manipulation from Leanne's jealous half-sister, Eva, leads Nick to propose to Leanne, which she initially rejects but later accepts.
 Peter and Carla return from Los Angeles and Simon insists that he stay with his father, forcing them to cancel the wedding.
 Nick re-books the wedding but calls it off when Eva tells the congregation that Leanne visited Peter.
 Leanne attacks Peter and attempts to win Nick back, after realising he is the one she wants and re-books the wedding.
 Leanne sells her share of the bookies to Carla, for £90,000 and refuses to lower the price.